rcywang/d-wave-demodoc/docs/research.rst

 Probabilistic models
     | The model infers a distribution in **function space** -- rather than over individual (function) parameters -- and updates the hypothesized prior distribution based on new data.
 The updated posterior distribution, computed from both the prior and data/observation, is used to choose the next sampling point [#foot6]_.
     |
-    |   *prior* -- the prior probability distribution is chosen before observing the data.
+    |   - *prior* -- the prior probability distribution is chosen before observing the data.
+    |
-    |   *posterior distribution* -- the posterior probability distribution is the updated distribution over possible functions that narrows with each observation (defined after observing the data).
+    |   - *posterior distribution* -- the posterior probability distribution is the updated distribution over possible functions that narrows with each observation (defined after observing the data).

-.. [#foot6] In **Gaussian Processes (GP)**, each point is treated as a random variable and the distribution of a GP is the joint distribution over these functions, with a continuous domain.
+.. [#foot6] In a Gaussian Process (GP), each point is treated as a random variable and the distribution of a GP is the joint distribution over these functions, with a continuous domain.
 GPs are favoured for their strong generalizability, tractability, and flexible non-parametric inference, making them suitable for treating complex regression problems such as small samples and nonlinearities.

 .. _comparison: